sayya9/actions-deploy-apps-to-gke/README.md

 helm create helm/devops-nginx
 ```

-Under the helm chart directory to update template files to be appropriate configurations
+Under the helm chart directory to update template files to be appropriate configurations.

 Helm chart structure:
 ```